Applying ways to minimize sulfation.

 Sulfation occurs when a lead acid battery is deprived of a full charge.
 This is common with starter batteries in cars driven in the city with load-hungry accessories.
 A motor in idle or at low speed cannot charge the battery sufficiently.

 There are two types of sulfation: reversible (or soft sulfation), and permanent (or hard sulfation).
-If a battery is serviced early, reversible sulfation can often be corrected by applying an overcharge to a fully charged battery in the form of a regulated current of about 200mA.
+If a battery is serviced early, reversible sulfation can often be corrected by applying an overcharge to an already fully charged battery in the form of a regulated current of about 200mA.
 The battery terminal voltage is allowed to rise to between 2.50 and 2.66V/cell (15 and 16V on a 12V mono block) for about 24 hours.
-Increasing the battery temperature to 50–60°C (122–140°F) further helps in dissolving the crystals.
+Increasing the battery temperature to 50–60°C (122–140°F) during the corrective service further helps in dissolving the crystals.

 Permanent sulfation sets in when the battery has been in a low state-of-charge for weeks or months.
 At this stage, no form of restoration seems possible; however, the recovery yield is not fully understood.
 To everyone’s amazement, new lead acid batteries can often be fully restored after dwelling in a low-voltage condition for many weeks.
 Other factors may play a role.

 A subtle indication whether lead acid can be recovered or not is visible on the voltage discharge curve.
 If a fully charged battery retains a stable voltage profile on discharge, chances of reactivation are better than if the voltage drops rapidly with load.

 Several companies offer anti-sulfation devices that apply pulses to the battery terminals to prevent and reverse sulfation.
 Such technologies will lower the sulfation on a healthy battery, but they cannot effectively reverse the condition once present.
 It’s a “one size fits all” approach and the method is unscientific.